 Now I hate lawns.
 My own lawn is neglected.
 I always feel lawns take up too much of my time and energy.
 “What has this got to do with the preceding paragraph” I hear you say.
 Well it was while pondering a query from a friend about lawn care that I fell into a reverie and imagined a conversation that St Francis might have had with St Fiacre on the subject of lawns….

 St. Francis: Hey St Fiacre, you know all about gardens.
 What in the world is going on down there in Ratae Coritanorum?
 What happened to the dandelions, clover, buttercups, thistles and stuff the Lord created?
 We had a perfect “no maintenance” garden plan.
 Those plants grow in any type of soil, withstand drought and multiply with abandon.
 The nectar from the flowers attracts butterflies, bees, and other insects and the seeds feed the birds.
 I expected to see a vast garden of colours.
 But all I see are these green rectangles.

-St. Fiacre: It’s the tribes that settled there.
-The Suburbanites.
+St. Fiacre: It’s the tribe that settled there, the Suburbanites of Leicester.
 They started calling the flowers “weeds” and went to great lengths to kill them and replace them with grass.
 The green rectangles are called lawns.